OfficeDev/office-js-docs-pr/docs/outlook/contextless.md

 ## Configure the manifest

-To enable your add-in to activate with the Reading Pane turned off or without a message selected, you must add the [SupportsNoItemContext](/javascript/api/manifest/action?view=outlook-js-preview&preserve-view=true#supportsnoitemcontext-preview) child element to the **\<Action\>** element and set its value to `true`.
+To activate your add-in with the Reading Pane turned off or without a message selected, you must add the [SupportsNoItemContext](/javascript/api/manifest/action?view=outlook-js-preview&preserve-view=true#supportsnoitemcontext-preview) child element to the **\<Action\>** element and set its value to `true`.
 As this feature can only be implemented with a task pane in Message Read mode, the following elements must also be configured.

 - The `xsi:type` attribute value of the **\<ExtensionPoint\>** element must be set to `MessageReadCommandSurface`.
 - The `xsi:type` attribute value of the **\<Action\>** element must be set to `ShowTaskpane`.